Your account has an Amazon One Medical Membership

 Amazon One Medical offers multiple ways to get care from the comfort of your own home.

 If you're a One Medical member and you live in a state where One Medical has offices, you can schedule Remote Visits with One Medical providers, which are billable to you or your health insurance.
-As a member, you can also get 24/7 on-demand virtual care with Treat Me Now or Urgent Video Chat via the One Medical app at no extra cost, no matter where you live in the United States.
+As a member, you can also get 24/7 on-demand virtual care via the One Medical app at no extra cost, no matter where you live in the United States.

 If you're not a One Medical member, you can start a one-time virtual visit with Pay-per-visit.
 Pay-per-visit offers 2 types of telehealth for Amazon customers: video visits and message-only visits.
 Video visits are available from $49 in all 50 states and D.C.
 Message-only visits are available from $29 in 36+ states.*